slovb/summer18/journal.md

 ### Goal

 Exploring Docker and figuring out whether I can get up to speed fast enough to use it in this project.

-### Choices
+### Moments

 * I will use Docker for Windows in combination with a Docker CLI in WSL.
 * I can not use Docker for Windows as I don't have a Pro License.
 Time to ressurect my Linux server.
 * Event Driven Architecture is moved to after the project due to missing a day.

+## Wednesday 2018-07-11

+### Goal

+Exploring Docker and figuring out whether I can get up to speed fast enough to use it in this project.

+### Moments

+* Started way too late (it is in fact Thursday).
+* Installed Docker.
+* Followed a tutorial and learned how to create and run images.